Ravi-Ranjan-11/ShadowRemover/README.md

 regions to help shadow region restoration.
 A multi-scale channel attention framework is employed to hierarchically capture the global information.
 Based on that, we propose a Shadow-Interaction Module (SIM) with Shadow-Interaction Attention (SIA) in the bottleneck stage to effectively model the context correlation between shadow and non-shadow regions.

+We have trained the model with different activation functions to check for better results:
+1. GELU
+2. Swish (SiLU)
+3. LeakyRelu

 ## Requirement
 * Python 3.7